gcallah/Economics/Tariffs/tariffs2.md

 Buffalo, and Cleveland are increasingly immesireated... how in the world can Munger's reasoning declare that such a result only harms some foreign contry's consumers?

+Munger has been hypontized by a model in which the cumulative effect of some policy on all subject to it justifies the very significant effects of that policy on particular people.
+And, indeed, that is an assumption that abstract economical models typically embody.